vmware-archive/platform-automation-demo/README.md

 When creating configuration for a product for the first time

 1. Configuration Setup
-    1. Create `environments/<iaas>/<foundation>/config/<product> folder
+    1. Create `environments/<iaas>/<foundation>/config/<product> folder.  ** <product> is the product name identified by pivnet.
+If you select a product from the pivnet search you are taking to the product page.
+You can get the <product> identifier by looking at the Url.
+For instance, for Pivotal Cloud Cache the url is https://network.pivotal.io/products/p-cloudcache/ and the <product> id value is *p-cloudcache* **
     2. Go to pivnet and identify product version and stemcell version you want to use
     3. Copy <product>-version.yml and <product>-stemcell-version.yml from another products config directory and put it in new folder
     4. Update the version files appropriately
     5. Run `./scripts/generate-config.sh <product> <iaas>`.
-This will generate tile-config folder for the product as well as operation, template, defaults, vars, and secreate files in the product folder
+This will generate tile-config folder for the product as well as operation, template, defaults, vars, and secrets files in the product folder.  ** Do not manually edit template and default files!
+They should only be changed by running the genreate-config.sh script. **
 2. Customization
     1. Review features and options in the tile-config folder for the product
     2. Add desired features and options to the products operations file `<product>-operations`